Wang Shuo

 Wang Shuo (王朔 (Wáng Shuò), born August 23, 1958) is a Chinese writer.
 A leading figure in "hooligan literature" (痞子文学) and the New Beijing School of Chinese literature, he was influential in the 1980s and 1990s, known for his cynical, irreverent style and use of Beijing colloquialisms.

 Background

 Wang grew up in an army compound in Beijing.
 His family was of Manchu ancestry.
 When he was an adolescent, his parents were sent to the countryside as part of the Cultural Revolution, leaving him and his brother alone in Beijing among other children whose parents were also away.
 He joined the navy as a medical assistant, where he spent four years before pursuing a career as a writer.

+Wang's novels avoid (or in the words of academic Richard Kurt Craus, "even disdain") politics.
+In 1997, Wang stated:

+There's a very famous dissident named Liu Xiaobo, who tried to persuade me to protest and make petitions and collect signatures.
+I refused.
+Now Liu is in a labor camp, and I am here.
+I was proved right.
+A writer is a writer.
+He should stay away from politics.